 .
 He spent the 2011-12 year developing his leadership skills as a Resident Principal at Bronx Bridges High School while taking coursework towards his School Building Leader license at Baruch College.
 After completing his residency, he returned to the Benjamin Banneker Academy as an Assistant Principal and Acting Principal during the 2012-13 school year.

 In 2013, he accepted an offer to lead City Polytechnic High School.
 At City Polytechnic High School, Mr. Muhammad helped dramatically decreased student suspensions and increased student achievement.
 Under his leadership, more students graduated with an Associates Degree at no cost, and City Polytechnic High School earned the Reward designation by the New York State Education Department.

-Yusuf A. Muhammad, Jr. is married to Taneya Gethers-Muhammad, a Spelman College alumn and Public Librarian.
-Together, they have four daughters, Nia Assata, Amina Asantewaa, Chinua Anasa, and Anisa Ayinde.
+Yusuf A. Muhammad, Jr. lives in Atlanta, GA with his four daughters, Nia Assata, Amina Asantewaa, Chinua Anasa, and Anisa Ayinde.